 Otis "Scotty" Scott, Jr.

-Otis L. Scott recently joined the board of trustees in 2019.
+Otis L. Scott, Jr. recently joined the board in 2019 where he serves as Board Treasurer.
 He proudly served in the United States Air Force for 24 years.
 His performance and achievements resulted in his selection as the Senior Enlisted Advisor (SEA) and Command Chief for the Air Force District of Washington serving over 30,000 individuals worldwide.
 He holds a bachelor of science in management from National Louis University and earned a dual master of arts in human resource development and management from Webster University.
 He has lectured at a variety of military institutions and agencies, institutes of higher learning, and professional organizations.
 He has championed causes to develop financial support for college-bound students.
 He has provided career counseling to over 2,500 students.
 His leadership roles in the community include president of the San Antonio Advisory Board of the Texas Diversity Council, president 10th Security Police Association, president of SAHRMA, and board of directors for City Year.
 He retired at the end of 2019 from University of San Antonio as the assistant director of career services, employer relations.